adlnet/xAPI-Spec/xAPI.md

 if the LRS is on an HTTPS domain, the client sending the statement must also be on HTTPS.
 If the LRS is on HTTP, the client must be too.

-There may be cases where there is a requirement for the client Activity Provider to support IE8 and IE9 where the client code is hosted on a different scheme (HTTP or HTTPS) from the LRS.
+There may be cases where there is a requirement for the client activity provider to support IE8 and IE9 where the client code is hosted on a different scheme (HTTP or HTTPS) from the LRS.
 In these cases, proxy is needed to communicate to the LRS.
 Two simple solutions might be to 1) set up a proxy pass through on the same scheme as the client code to the LRS